 Have a legal Social Security Disability-related question?
 We have the answer.
 Check out these FAQs and give us a call today for more information!

-You should consult a Social Security lawyer if you have collected unemployment benefits and are seeking Social Security Disability benefits.
-You cannot collect unemployment compensation and receive benefits for SSI (as opposed to SSDI).
-You need to understand how the qualifying criteria for unemployment compensation can adversely impact on SSDI eligibility and how to address the contradiction.
+It is possible to apply for SSDI after collecting unemployment, but there can be complications, especially if there is a potential inconsistency between your unemployment claim and your SSDI claim.
+Be prepared to provide detailed medical evidence and clarify why your disability prevents you from working, despite having collected unemployment.
+It is advisable to seek professional guidance to navigate the process effectively.
+Our firm has helped many folks who collected unemployment for a period prior to achieving disability status with SSA.
+You should consult a Social Security attorney if you have collected unemployment benefits and are seeking Social Security disability benefits.
+You cannot collect unemployment compensation and receive benefits for SSI (as opposed to SSD).
+You need to understand how the qualifying criteria for unemployment compensation can adversely impact your SSD eligibility and how to address the contradiction.

+Hiring a lawyer to help with your SSDI/SSI claim can significantly improve your chances of success.
 While there are no guarantees, having an experienced attorney can help you navigate the complex process and substantially increase your likelihood of approval.
+Contact Weisbord & Weisbord PC to speak to a disability lawyer.

 Learn More About